bobjacobsen/csc-exercises/DataScience/README.md

 To access SWAN, go to [https://swan.cern.ch](https://swan.cern.ch) and login using your CERN account.
+Note:  If you don't already have a CERNbox account, you'll need to create one.
+If needed, the SWAN logon process will give you a link to do this.

+Select 103 in the "Software stack" selector.
+Make sure the "Use Python packages installed on CERNBOX" box is checked.
-Leave the default configuration options and click "Start my Session" at the bottom right.
+Click "Start my Session" at the bottom right.
 Wait for your session to start.
+This might take a minute or so.
 When you get to the "My Projects" screen, click the "Download project from git" link (a small cloud&arrow at the upper right) and enter
 ```
   https://github.com/bobjacobsen/csc-exercises.git